baky0905/geoscience-python/docs/_sources/index.rst.txt

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Geoscience with Python's documentation!
+Welcome to Geoscience with Python - the easy way!
 ==================================================

 .. toctree::